benrudolph/ascend.report/index.md

 ## Introduction

 SMS as a tool for humanitarian aid is becoming an increasingly common tool.
 UNICEF piloted an [SMS program](http://unicefinnovation.org/projects/rapidsms-nigeria-0) in Nigeria.
 The Red Cross has developed their own system, [TERA](http://www.ifrc.org/en/what-we-do/beneficiary-communications/tera/).
 A host of other smaller organizations have sprouted up on the basis of providing aid via SMS.[^1] UNHCR Innovation recently piloted an SMS system in two UNHCR operations: Esmeraldas, Ecuador and San José, Costa Rica.
-Along the way we made a few blunders and also did a few things right.
-We wanted to share our experiences piloting FrontlineCloud in San José, Costa Rica so that you could learn from us.
+Along the way we made a few blunders, but also did a few things right.
+We wanted to share our experiences piloting FrontlineCloud in San José, Costa Rica and our lessons learned.

 The project, named Ascend, began as a collaboration between Stanford University and UNHCR Innovation.
 The two institutions developed a class called “Rethinking Refugee Communities.”
 From this, Ascend was born out of a student group with the initial intention of tackling early camp registration by using mobile phone devices.
 The course took the students through the design process: research, challenge definition, ideation and prototyping.
 Along the way, UNHCR Innovation colleagues were in contact with the students to provide feedback.